 Research and Publications Opportunity

-Design and completion of research project
+Design and completion of research project is required

-Completion of a writing project (review article or secondary research project) suitable for publication
+Completion of a writing project (review article or secondary research project) suitable for publication is required

-Four major presentations:
+Four major oral presentations:

 - Research protocol

 - Writing project (CE lecture)

 - Research project results at Great Lakes residency conference

 Core topic presentations to hematology/oncology preceptor group every month